Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 |constraint|  Added, removed or changed to constraints that span multiple concepts. |`.constraint`
 |mapping| Relocated, removed or added mapping elements. | `.mapping`
 |example| Changes to examples which are not reflected in other catergories as these should be adjusted in the examples too when applicable. |`.example`

+### Changes that affect multiple CBBs <a name="changelog_multiple"></a>
+Some changes affect multiple CBBs at the same time.
+How to deal with these changes are discussed here.

+#### Deduplication of ValueSets
+As a design principle, zibs contain distinct ValueSets for every concept even if the ValueSet's values/concepts are the same for multiple concepts.
+For the CBBs, these ValueSets are 'deduplicated' and reused where they are applicable.
+A valueSet can be reused at multiple elements if they contain equal concepts and have the same purpose.
+For example, the ValueSet `Gender` is reused in both Patient and HealthProfessional.
+Contradictionary, both the InstructionsForUse `RouteOfMedicationAdminstration` ValueSet and the AllergyIntolerance `RouteOfExposure` ValueSet consist of the same descendant of a SNOMED value.
+However, they have a different purpose and thus are kept as separate ValueSets.
+If ValueSets are similar but have different names, naming is done at the author's discretion.
+At each of the CBBs where a deduplicated valueSet is used, the reuse should be mentioned in Changelog.
+This should contain all CBBs were the ValueSet is used.
+In case of changing the ValueSet, this should draw attention to the other CBBs as well.

+### Additional changes<a name="changes"></a>
+In addition to the changelog for each CBB, we also made generic changes from the zibs to the CBBs.
+The following points are too small to explicitly point out in the CBB / HdBe-profile specific changelog, and therefore are described here.

+#### General
+- Replace the term zib with CBB wherever applicable (`.definition`, `.comment`, `.description`, etc.)

+#### Logical models
+- `.description`: Remove all text regarding **Revision History** as this is only in Dutch and specifically about the zib.
+- A few zibs constrain a target zib, and this is visualised within a zib as such.
+We represent this in the Logical Model by defining a specific structure, which is described in the [Constraining a target CBB](#ConstrainingCBB) section.
+As this is not a conceptual but a visual change, this is not mentioned in the changelog.
+- --> _Possibly something regaring the change from inline partial-zibs towards datatypes_.

+#### Profiles
+- `.mapping`: Mappings of extensions are not mapped on the extension itself, but are moved to the host profile.

+#### ValueSets
+- The zib export and Nictiz FHIR profiles contain Dutch naming for ValueSets because the source application ART-DECOR is not yet multilingual for terminology resources.
+The English translation of the ValueSets is available on the zib's wiki.
+Therefore, for consistency and clarity, every ValueSet in use by the CBBs is (manually) translated using the zib's English ValueSet name.
+All canonical references to the ValueSet should be adjusted accordingly.
+Practically, this means that the ValueSets elements `.id`, `.url`, `.name`, `.title` and `.description` and the file name are translated.
+- For each valueset that contains specifically defined concepts, a `.code` and a `.display` in English is provided.
+If available, a `.designation` in nl-BE and fr-BE are added.
+The tool *get_designations.py* can gather the designations of SNOMED-CT codes. --> _What to do with the designations that are currently defined by the zib, for example the ones in the FHIR valuesets?_

+#### ConceptMaps
+- The zib export and Nictiz FHIR profiles contain Dutch naming for ConceptMaps because of the corresponding ValueSet names.
+The English translation of the ConceptMap should be distinguished based on the names of the source and target ValueSets.
+For consistency and clarity, every ConceptMap in use by the HdBe-profiles is (manually) translated.
+All canonical references to the ConceptMap should be adjusted accordingly.
+Practically, this means that the ConceptMap elements `.id`, `.url`, `.name`, `.title` and `.description` and the file name are translated.

 ## Extensions<a name="Extensions"></a>
 Sometimes a concept cannot be implemented using the building blocks FHIR offers by default.
 In this case, an extension might be used to implement such a concept.
 Keep in mind that extensions are often seen as a burden for implementers: